 Once you’ve created this content, you can gate it by asking interested readers to provide their email address, and potentially other relevant information, in exchange for a free download.

-Jason Miller, a senior manager of marketing at LinkedIn, did this with his massive ebook titled The Sophisticated Marketer’s Guide to LinkedIn.
+Jason Miller at LinkedIn did this with his massive ebook titled The Sophisticated Marketer’s Guide to LinkedIn.

 To download the ebook, potential readers had to provide a ton information that was then used to turn them into leads.

 And judging by the fact that the ebook has been shared over 3,000 times and downloaded many more, potential readers had no problem making this exchange.

 The best part about creating home run content is that it can be repurposed in dozens of different ways and then used to fill out the rest of your content calendar.

 Rebecca Lieb, an analyst at the Altimeter Group, uses the turkey slice analogy for this process.
 As she says,